hvautum/Miss-Jenny/README.md

 >pip install ffmpeg

+### Notes
-Note: The giphy cog will require you to input your own api key for their website into the giphy.py file.
+1. The giphy cog will require you to input your own api key for their website into the giphy.py file.

-Note: You will have to generate your own bot Token for discord. https://discordpy.readthedocs.io/en/latest/discord.html
+2. You will have to generate your own bot Token for discord. https://discordpy.readthedocs.io/en/latest/discord.html

+3. You may have to grab the bot ID from discord (in developer mode) https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-

+4. You may wish to set the relevant enviornment variables in your OS to hide the bot token, bot ID, and api keys in bot_preferences.py.
+Alternatively, you can just declare them in the file to get the bot working with minimal effort.

 ## Usage